Bachelor of Nursing (Honours)

 - Equivalent qualifications from other universities with a minimum of WAM of 65; AND

-- English language proficiency requirements as detailed in the faculty resolutions.
+- Satisfaction of English language proficiency requirements as detailed in the faculty resolutions.

-- Qualifications must have been completed less than 10 years prior to application.
+- Qualifications used must have been completed less than 10 years prior to application.

 - Qualifications older than 10 years will be considered subject to the applicant providing further information substantiating appropriate continuing education and development.
 In these cases, admission will be at the discretion of the Dean.